 There are numerous regulatory, technical and economic factors, which may have a significant impact on the type and level of oil and gas activities that will occur in the Canadian Beaufort Sea over the next 15 years.
-BREA industry committee members identified the following key factors:
+BREA industry committee members identified the following key factors for this report:

 - The NEB report and filing requirements, resulting from the Public Review of Arctic Offshore Drilling have the potential to affect the type and level of oil and gas industry activity in the Beaufort Sea.
 Industry representatives expressed concern that the NEB Same Season Relief Well Policy could significantly impair exploration of the deeper waters of the Beaufort Sea.
 The same-season relief well capability requirements have been in place since the 1970s and the NEB in re-affirming the policy, provided the context and intent of the policy, and articulated the policy in its report and companion Filing Requirements.
 However, the NEB's requirement that any company applying for an offshore drilling authorization, "demonstrate how they would meet or exceed the intended outcome of our policy" (NEB 2011a,b), is expected to create regulatory and financial uncertainty as industry attempts to address the policy.
-IORVL in the PIP states, "A decision to proceed with an exploration drilling operation in the Beaufort Sea would require a significant financial commitment by the joint venture partners.
-Many factors would have to be considered in making a decision, including regulatory approvals and resolution of issues such as the NEB's equivalency to same season relief well capability". - EL holders delayed filing offshore drilling applications, while they participated in the NEB Public Review of Arctic Offshore Drilling, and awaited guidance to be issued by the Board pursuant to its review.
-Such delays were expected in the 2012 forecast to result in current offshore EL holders seeking extensions to the timelines for their exploration work commitments.
-In September 2012 replacement ELs were issued to current EL holders in the Beaufort Sea to equitably restore the license term which was adversely affected due the NEB Arctic Offshore Drilling Review, during which operations were effectively suspended.
-The new ELs were issued in relation to the same frontier lands and all other terms and conditions of the new licences remain the same as the original licences. - Industry representatives indicate that one or more built-for-purpose or retrofitted Arctic class drillships will need to be commissioned for drilling offshore in the Beaufort Sea deep slope areas.
-IORVL in its submission to the NEB titled "Submission Regarding the Relief Well Policy for Offshore Drilling in the Arctic, March 2010" states that existing floating drilling rigs are unsuitable for operating in the deep ice-infested waters of the Beaufort Sea.
+This will likely increase the timelines for application preparation and regulatory review. - EL holders have delayed filing offshore drilling applications, while they participated in the NEB Public Review of Arctic Offshore Drilling, and awaited guidance to be issued by the Board pursuant to its review.
+Such delays are expected to result in some current offshore EL holders seeking extensions to the timelines for their exploration work commitments. - Industry representatives indicate that one or more built-for-purpose or retrofitted Arctic class drillships will need to be commissioned for drilling offshore in the Beaufort Sea deep slope areas.
+Imperial Oil Resources Ventures Limited (IORVL) in its submission to the NEB titled "Submission Regarding the Relief Well Policy for Offshore Drilling in the Arctic, March 2010" states that existing floating drilling rigs are unsuitable for operating in the deep ice-infested waters of the Beaufort Sea.
 Their preliminary plans included the construction of a new purpose built Det Norske Veritas Polar Class 4 drillship.
-The PIP states that, "The unique conditions of the Arctic environment might require the construction of new and specialized equipment."
 The ordering of an Arctic class drillship is unlikely to occur until the NEB has issued an OA for drilling.
-Based on industry experience, the actual design, construction and commissioning of a purpose built drillship will take 3 to 4 years, which is consistent with the timing in Figure 1-3 in the PIP for design and construction of a new-build deepwater drilling rig and new-build icebreakers.
-The Stena Drill-Max Ice reported to be the world's first Arctic ice class, dual mast, ultra deepwater drillship was ordered in 2008 and commissioned in 2012.
+Based on industry experience, the actual design, construction and commissioning of a purpose built drillship will take 3 to 4 years.
+The Stena Drill-Max Ice reported to be the world's first Arctic ice class, dual mast, ultra deepwater drillship was ordered in 2008 and is scheduled for delivery in 2012.